krussll/etsysimplicity/_posts/2019-05-01-best-lawn-bowls-bags.md

 Style: bag
 Weight: 1.8kg
-Quote: “Bag was as good as described, at a very competitive price.
+> “Bag was as good as described, at a very competitive price.
 I am over the moon with this purchase”
+>
+> Amazon customer review

 Rating: Best all-rounder

 If you are looking for a bag that just gets tour gear to the green, without all the added extras then you need look no further than the Taylor Midi.